zzzzzzz0208/Calhypscore/README.md

 Output files
 ==========

-    After running CalHypscore package, output a list result.Rdata which includes the cells' or samples' id, the user-selected gene set, hypoxia sscores, and high/low hypoxia subgroups.
+    After running CalHypscore package, output a list. result.Rdata which includes the cells' or samples' id, the user-selected gene set, hypoxia scores, and high/low hypoxia subgroups.